-To view the application structure, go to the Rules tab.
+To view the application structure, go to the Profile & Rules tab.
 This section represents branches and endpoints that are already known.

 The system automatically groups the rules by branches, highlighting common conditions and building a tree-like structure.
 As a result, a branch may have child branches.
 To show or hide nested branches, click on the blue circle to the left of the branch description.

 ** in a branch description refer to any number of nested paths.
 For instance, the branch